-The good ol’ reboot is a fix to many software problems and network issues.
-Turn off both router and modem (if they are separate) and wait for 30 seconds before restarting them again.
+The good old reboot is a fix to many software problems and network issues.
+Turn off both router and modem (in case you have one) and wait for 30 seconds before restarting them again.
 Additionally, you should also restart your PC to ensure things are clean.
 Once all the devices are reset, try connecting again to see if it works.

 2. Check Modem Lights